 Renewal: 4 Years

-This certification is administered by the American Nurses Credentialing Center (ANCC).
-It is developed for nurses, by nurses and is focused specifically on nursing case management.
+Administered by the American Nurses Credentialing Center (ANCC), the Nursing Case Management board certification exam is specifically focused on nursing case management.

-Applicants must hold a current, active RN license within a state or territory of the United States or the professional, legally recognized equivalent in another country to be eligible to sit for the exam.
-International applicants must comply with additional requirements.
+Applicants must hold a current, active RN license within a state or territory of the United States or the professional, legally recognized equivalent in another country.
+International applicants also have additional requirements which are outlined on ANCC’s website.

-The ANCC is a competency-based exam that assesses the entry-level clinical knowledge and skills of registered nurses working in case management.
-The examination content focuses on the following four domains:
+The ANCC exam is competency-based, assessing the entry-level clinical knowledge and skills of RNs working in the specialty area of case management.
+The exam content focuses on four domains; professional foundation, care coordination, quality management, and health promotion.

 Exam Schedule